 The Student Naturalists for the 2025-2026 year are: Lilly Pihart (’26), Sylvia Sandhorst (’27), Abby Sikora, and Kiran Tator (’27).

-Kiran Tator (she/they): Hey there!
+Kiran Tator (they/them): Hey there!
 I’m a junior from California studying studio art and environmental studies, and I’m incredibly passionate about the intersection of the two.
 I’ve always loved camping, hiking, and backpacking.
 The Natural Lands are by far my favorite thing about St. Olaf; I am a Heath Creek regular.
 I’m looking forward to bringing Oles closer to nature.
 I care a lot about helping others discover the intricate beauty of the natural world and to take time to find the details we often overlook.
 My drive to protect the environment stems from this passion.
 I want to learn as much as I can and I’m enthusiastic to share what I find out with all of you this year!

 For more information on the Student Naturalist position at St. Olaf College, contact Director of Natural Lands Charles Umbanhowar (ceumb@stolaf.edu).